dragonflydb/documentation/docs/managing-dragonfly/operator/prometheus-guide.md

 sidebar_position: 4
 ---

-# Integrate Prometheus with Dragonfly operator
+# Integrate Prometheus with the Dragonfly Operator

-This guide provides a step-by-step instruction to set up Prometheus to monitor Dragonfly pods.
-In this guide, you're going to use [Promethues Operator](https://github.com/prometheus-operator/prometheus-operator) along with PodMonitor.
+This guide provides step-by-step instructions to set up Prometheus with the Dragonfly Operator.
+In this guide, you'll use the [Promethues Operator](https://github.com/prometheus-operator/prometheus-operator) and PodMonitor to manage Prometheus resources.

 ## Prerequisites

-- A kubernetes cluster with [Dragonfly installed](./installation.md)
+- A Kubernetes cluster with [Dragonfly installed](./installation.md)

 ## Install Prometheus Operator

-First make sure you have all the prometheus crds installed in your cluster.
+First make sure you have all the Prometheus CRDs installed in your cluster.
 Run the below commands to install the Prometheus Operator.

 ```